GrattonToint/S2MPJ/README.md

 ## Using the collection in Julia

-After dowloading the content of the repository, make sure the directory containing the file "s2mpjlib.jl" and the subdirectory 'python_problems" are in LOAD_PATH.
-To use of the problem `PROBLEM.jl` in an optimization code, one then first includes the problem as in
+To use of the problem `PROBLEM.jl` in an optimization code (after dowloading the content of the repository), one first includes the s2mpj Julia library and problem as in
 ```
+include( "s2mpjlib.jl" )
 include( "PROBLEM.jl" )
 ```
+(possibly giving the full path to these files if they are not in the current directory).

+NOTE: this differs from the obsolete procedure described in the published paper!

-and the setup of the problem is performed by a call
+The setup of the problem is then performed by a call
 ```
 pb, pbm = PROBLEM( "setup", args[:] )
 ```